learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 * Explain why alpha = 0.05 is chosen as the cutoff point for rejecting the null hypothesis in most scientific experiments
 * Simulate Type I and Type II errors with alpha control to observe the output of an experiment
-* Describe and differentiate between TYPE I and TYPE II errors
+* Describe and differentiate between Type I and Type II errors
 * Understand alpha and beta for representing false positive and false negative values

 ## Alpha and Beta